aml4design/aml4design.github.io/index.md

 nav_order: 0
 ---

-# Welcome to the 2021/2022 Edition of the Machine Learning for Design Course
+# Welcome to the 2022/2023 Edition of the Advanced Machine Learning for Design Course

 <p align="center">
   <img src="/assets/images/ml4d_home.png" />